nupuranom/UmmeAnom.github.io/content/_index.md

       title: '📚 My Goal'
       subtitle: ''
       text: |-
-        I am committed to becoming a proficient data scientist, specializing in data processing and machine learning.
-My objective is to leverage the power of data to extract meaningful insights, develop innovative solutions, and drive impactful advancements across diverse industries.
+       As a Computer Science student, I aim to build a strong technical foundation and specialize in cybersecurity to create impactful solutions for data safety.
+My focus is on gaining hands-on experience, contributing to innovative projects, and preparing to make a meaningful impact in the tech industry.

-    With a strong foundation in analytical methodologies and programming, I am focused on exploring the transformative potential of machine learning and artificial intelligence in optimizing processes, enhancing decision-making, and solving complex challenges.
-I continuously strive to expand my knowledge and refine my expertise to excel in the evolving field of data science.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-I welcome opportunities for collaboration to push the boundaries of innovation and create meaningful impact.
+        Please reach out to collaborate 😃
     design:
       columns: '1'
   - block: collection